civol/HDLRuby/README.md

 <expression>.rr(<other expression>)
 ```

-For example, for rotating left signal `sig` 3 times, the following code can be used:
+For example, for rotating the left signal `sig` 3 times, the following code can be used:

 ```ruby
 sig.rl(3)
 ```

-It is possible to perform other kinds of shifts or rotations using the selection and the concatenation operators.
-Please refer to section [Concatenation and
-selection operators](#concat) for more details about these operators.
+It is possible to perform other kinds of shifts or rotations using the selection and concatenation operators.
+Please refer to section [Concatenation and selection operators](#concatenation-and-selection-operators) for more details about these operators.

 #### Conversion operators
-<a name="conversion"></a>

 The conversion operators are used to change the type of an expression.
-There are two kinds of such operators: the type pun that do not change the raw value of the expression and the type cast that changes the raw value.
+There are two kinds of such operators: the type pun that does not change the raw value of the expression and the type cast that changes the raw value.

-The type puns include `to_bit`, `to_unsigned` and `to_signed` that convert expressions of any type type to vectors of respectively `bit`, `unsigned` and `signed` elements.
+The type puns include `to_bit`, `to_unsigned`, and `to_signed` that convert expressions of any type to vectors of respectively `bit`, `unsigned`, and `signed` elements.
 For example, the following code converts an expression of hierarchical type to an 8-bit signed vector:

 ```ruby
 [ up: signed[3..0], down: unsigned[3..0] ].inner :sig
 sig.to_bit <= _b01010011
 ```

 The type casts change both the type and the value and are used to adjust the width of the types.
-They can only be applied to vectors of `bit`, `signed` or `unsinged` and can only increase the bit width (bit width can be truncated using the selection operator, please refer to the [next section](#concat)).
+They can only be applied to vectors of `bit`, `signed`, or `unsigned` and can only increase the bit width (bit width can be truncated using the selection operator, please refer to the next section).
-These operators comprise the bit width conversions: `ljust`, `rjust`, `zext` and `sext`.
+These operators comprise the bit width conversions: `ljust`, `rjust`, `zext`, and `sext`.

 More precisely, the bit width conversions operate as follows:

  - `ljust` and `rjust` increase the size from respectively the left or the right side of the bit vector.
-They take as argument the width of the new type and the value (0 or 1) of the bits to add.
+They take as an argument the width of the new type and the value (0 or 1) of the bits to add.
 For example, the following code increases the size of `sig0` to 12 bits by adding 1 on the right:

    ```ruby
    [7..0].inner :sig0